 Visit your hometown.
 Depending where you're from, you might be able to assuage any homesickness with Universal's recreations of American cities, like in the case of our own hometown of San Francisco!
 Along with the iconic signage, there's even a version of SF's Buena Vista, the famous home of the Irish coffee.
 (Photo via Sunny Chanel)

+Hang out with the Cat in the Hat.
 Seuss Landing is a surreal area awash with color and loads of whimsy.
 Rides like The Cat in the Hat, The High in the Sky Seuss Trolley Train Ride, and the Caro-Seuss-el bring all that brightly hued Dr. Seuss magic to life.
 (Photo via Universal Studios Orlando)

 Immerse yourself in old-school cartoons and comic books.
 Cathy, Betty Boop, Popeye, Broom-Hilda, Hagar the Horrible, and many 'toon stars of yore are represented in an area that seems to be ripped from the funny pages.
 Dudley Do-Right's Ripsaw Falls and Popeye & Bluto's Bilge-Rat Barges are two wet rides not to be missed!
 (Photo via Sunny Chanel)